 Jeremiah A. Marsden, PhD

-Dr. Marsden is at heart an organic chemist, and secondly a business owner and face of the company.
+Dr. Marsden is at heart an organic chemist.
 In his lab work, he specialized in heterocycle synthesis, catalyzed cross-couplings, conjugated aromatics, and steroids.
 Experience includes route optimization, process development, and expertise at transferring a process to production of clinical trial material.

 Jeremiah earned his PhD from the University of Oregon with Professor Michael Haley where his research involved the synthesis and characterization of phenylacetylene macrocycles and cross-coupling reactions.
 There he authored nine publications and one book chapter.
 Dr. Marsden received both a GAAN and IGERT fellowship while at the University of Oregon.